ondyari/FaceForensics/dataset/FaceSwapKowalski/README.md

     -i1 <source folder, images in format '04d.png'>
     -i2 <target folder, images in format '04d.png'>.
 ```
 The default output will be in a new folder named `output`.
 We return the manipulated image sequence as well as the used mask.
 For more information run `python faecswap.py -h`.

+Note: The FaceSwap script will manipulate `min(#frames of video1, #frames of video2)` frames as we always swap faces of two corresponding frames.
+This means that the number of manipulated frames for FaceSwap will be lower than our other two manipulation methods.

 ## Requirements